Miretz/miretz.github.io/_posts/2018-02-13-starting-new-projects.markdown

 ## Proof of concept

 Proof of concept is a validation of a feasibility of a particular idea.
 This is usually done in a form of demonstration of a prototype to the potentional customers and investors.
-In the real world the creator of an idea must invest his own resources first to develop this protytpe.
+In the real world the creator of an idea must invest his own resources first to develop this prototype.
 If the product has immediate value by solving a real problem this is a good validation of the idea.
 However, not all prototypes provide a good basis to estimate future value.
 For example for a [social network](https://en.wikipedia.org/wiki/Social_network) website the ONLY value will be actual users.
 There are many websites with a better idea and better code than the current popular social networks, but without any users.
 This can be applied to many other software projects as well.
 Without users the product becomes useless.
 So what do we do next?
 How do we know that the project will succeed?

 ## Research